JamieBort/Portfolio-Website/README.md

 #### Directories

+- administrative/

+  - Files for organizational purposes.

+  - Notes on how to change/improve the site.

+  - All documentation not needed to be seen.

 - .vscode/ - See the [Workspace settings](https://code.visualstudio.com/docs/getstarted/settings#:~:text=Note%3A%20A%20VS%20Code%20%22workspace,feature%20called%20Multi%2Droot%20workspaces) in the VS Code documentation.

-- AccessibilityIssues/ - Contains accessibility issues raised by other people.
-And accessibility issues/questions that I need answered.

 - assets/ - The directory for the static resources.

 - css/ - Contains all CSS files.

-- DesignChanges/ - A directory for the list of things that need to change with the website.

 - html/ - With the exception of `./index.html`, this directory contains all of the html files.
 And it contains only html files.